tnfe/awesome-state/README.md

 - [vuex-observable](https://github.com/vuejs/vuex-observable) Consume Vuex actions as Observables using RxJS 5
 - [vue-reactive-store](https://github.com/mdartic/vue-reactive-store) A VueX alternative : declarative + reactive + centralized way to structure your data store.
 Inspired by VueX and Vue.js .
 Compatible with vue-devtools.
 - [vuex-stores](https://github.com/ElMassimo/vuex-stores) 🗄 Store objects for Vuex, a simple and more fluid API for state-management.
+- [Vuex-Alt](https://github.com/ejfrancis/Vuex-Alt) An alternative approach to Vuex helpers for accessing state, getters and actions that doesn't rely on string constants.
+- [vue-entity-adapter](https://github.com/imanubhardwaj/vue-entity-adapter) Package to maintain entities in Vuex.

 ___
 ## mini-programe